dextorer/Sofa/README.md

 Sofa
 ====

-A library for Android TV that extends the [Leanback library](https://developer.android.com/tools/support-library/features.html#v17-leanback) capabilities by offering more powerful features.
+A library for Android TV that extends the [Leanback library](https://developer.android.com/tools/support-library/features.html#v17-leanback) capabilities by offering a set of more powerful features.

 Features
 ========

+The Leanback library is astonishing in many different aspects, and Google has done an insanely good job at easing the developer's task of creating an awesome TV app.
-The Leanback library is astonishing in many different aspects, but some limitations are just too big to be ignored.
+But Leanback comes with some limitations, and at some point, those limitations are just too big to be ignored.

 These are some of the features that you get by using Sofa: